389COM: Becoming an Open Source Developer

 - It doesn't matter if you fail.

-- Making money from your project cannot be you motivation
+- Making money from your project cannot be you motivation, because you won't.

-- Making money through the experience you gain can be.
+- Making money through the experience you gain can be, because you will.

 - Your project (if it's a lone project) isn't likely to be a worldwide success.